Fondeadora/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Crea el reporte de un error para que lo podamos solucionar
+about: Create a report for a bug
 title: ''
 labels: ''
 assignees: ''

 ---

-**Descripción del error**
-Una descripción clara y concisa del error.

-**Pasos para reproducir**
-Pasos para reproducir el error:
+**Error Description**
+A clear and concise description of the error.

+**Steps to reproduce the error**

+Steps to reproduce the error:

-1. Ir a '...'
+1. Go to '...'
-2. Click en '....'
+2. Click '....'
-3. Escribir X en '....'
+3. Write X in '....'
-4. Ver el error

-**Comportamiento esperado**
-Una descripción de lo que esperabas que sucediera.
+**Expected behavior**

+Description of the expected behavior.

 **Screenshots**
-Si es necesario y posible, agrega screenshots.

-**Información del Sistema**
+If it's possible, attach the screenshots.

+**System Information**
- - Dispositivo: [e.g. iPhone6]
+ - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - Version [e.g. 1.0.56]

-**Contexto adicional**
-¿Algún comentario extra?
+**Additional Context**
+Is there anything else we need to know?
+Any additional comments you want to make?